 An exhibit of images and documents from the records of the YWCA of the U.S.A., dating from the late 19th-century to the 1980s.
 Major themes of the exhibit are interracial education, Christian faith and social action and Industrial awakening.

-A rich selection of documents and images portray American family life from the early 19th to the mid-20th-century.
+A rich selection of documents and images portray American family life from the early 19th to the mid-20th century.
 From the collections of four families: the Bodmans, Dunhams, Garrisons, and Hales.
-Themes of exhibit are Family Life, Social Awareness and Reform, Arts and Leisure and Work.
+Themes of the exhibit are Family Life, Social Awareness and Reform, Arts and Leisure and Work.

 An exhibit featuring eight collections of 20th-century progressive activists: Constance Baker Motley, Dorothy Kenyon, Mary Kaufman, Frances Fox Piven, Jessie Lloyd O'Connor and Gloria Steinem; and two grassroots feminist organizations: the National Congress of Neighborhood Women and the Women's Action Alliance.

 This is an array of more than fifty culinary curiosities from books and manuscripts, featuring images and descriptions of food and eating from the 16th through the 21st centuries.
 The exhibition was inspired by Renaissance cabinets of curiosities, private collections of esoterica and by the 2010 Museums10 theme "Table for Ten: The Art, History and Science of Food."